FOREVER1019/RBMs/README.md

 S6: Run ‘main_calculation_integrated_accessibility_Wuhan’ to get the accessibility estimation error for OLC-RBM and TMS-RBM in Wuhan integrated_car_metro system

 S7: Run ‘main_calculate_error_time_in_China’ to get the accessibility estimation error for OLC-RBM and TMS-RBM in assessing healthcare accessibility in China

+# Pseudocode

+Pseudocode of calculating the accessibility estimation error for 35 RBMs：

+1: Input city_id and filename

+2: Generate raster network, compute and save net_raster_info and area_raster_info

+3: Compute travel time-based accessibility derived from the VBM, save it as net_r2r

+4: Compute the average accessibility derived from the VBM, save it as aver_acc

+5: Compute node betweenness for all road nodes, save it as Bn

+6: Compute 16 types of representative nodes for the LC&RN-RBM, save it as raster_typical_nodes_LC_RN

+7: Compute 16 types of representative nodes for the NN&RN-RBM, save it as raster_typical_nodes_NN_RN

+8: Get local transportation network information for all raster, save it as node_pair

+9: Calculate accessibility estimation error for the LC&RN-RBM, save it as rs1_error_time_LC_RN, and rs1_error_time_LC_RN_rand

+10: Calculate accessibility estimation error for the NN&RN-RBM, save it as rs1_error_time_NN_RN, and rs1_error_time_NN_RN_rand

+11: Calculate accessibility estimation error for the LC&MS-RBM, save it as rs1_error_time_LC_MS

+12: Calculate accessibility estimation error for the TMS-RBM, save it as rs1_error_time_TMS